Willek10/ESAA-SectorFile/README.md

 - **Aurora ATC Client**: Make sure you have the latest version of IVAO's Aurora ATC radar client installed.

 ### Installation
+**If you want a complete and ensured fully functional sectorfile, *only* update your sectorfile within aurora itself.
+Using the installation method below might update to an in-progress sectorfile.**

 1. Clone or download this repository to your computer:
    ```bash
    git clone https://github.com/yourusername/ESAA-sector-file.git